Mesh

 ToolCommandDescription

-Formattermeshc fmt [file]Canonically format Mesh source code
+Formattermeshc fmt [path]Canonically format Mesh source code or use --check in CI

 REPLmeshc replInteractive evaluation with LLVM JIT